damonyoda/movie_scor/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+movie_db

-* Ruby version
+* Ruby version => 3.2.2

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+- run "bundle install" to install all dependancies

+- run "rails db:create" to create movie_db database

-* How to run the test suite
+- run rspec to run through all the test

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...